peichman-umd/grove/docs/VocabularyModelTimestamps.md

 request their removal, the records remain in the database with a field indicating the timestamp of the deletion.

-ℹ️ **Implementation Note:** The "django-safedelete" library that is used to implement soft deletion also modifies the "modified" timestamp when a record is deleted.

 This was done to more easily support the implemention of the "updated" method on the `Vocabaulary` model, as it can query both the "modified" timestamp (and "deleted" timestamp, if necessary) of its dependent `Term` and `Property`